ARCbiostat/MMLCA/README.md

 <img src="man/figures/README-unnamed-chunk-10-1.png" width="100%" />

-### Assignment of subject into the latent classes
+### Assignment of subjects into the latent classes

-**Warning**: If following analyses are performed, it is recommended to take into account for the uncertainty in the classification.
+**Warning**: If additional analyses are performed, it is recommended to take into account for the uncertainty in the classification.

 ``` r